Ask Elton

 (a) true and magnetic track required;

-The path that an aircraft is intended to follow over the ground as represented by a line joining the departure point with the destination on a map relative to True North or Magnetic North.
+The intended path of an aircraft over the ground, represented on a map as a line connecting the departure point and destination, referenced to either True North or Magnetic North.

 (b) wind velocity (W/V);

-Expressed as a four, five or six-figure group;
+• Expressed as a five-, or six-figure group.

-• the first three figures are the direction from which the wind blows, and
+• The first three figures indicate the direction from which the wind blows.

-• the last one, two or three figures indicate the speed of the wind.
+• The last two, or three figures indicate the wind speed.

-Depending on where it is written, the direction and speed figures are either all together or separated with a forward slash.
+• Depending on context, the direction and speed figures may be written together or separated by a forward slash.

-A wind of 30 kts blowing from the South would be a wind velocity of
+• A wind of 30 kts from the South:

-A wind of 8 kts blowing from the West would be a wind velocity of
+• A wind of 8 kts from the West:

-A wind of 110 kts blowing from the North would be a wind velocity of
+• A wind of 110 kts from the North:

-Wind direction in an ATIS or given by ATC is in degrees magnetic.
+• Wind direction in ATIS or given by ATC is in degrees magnetic.

-Wind direction in a METAR, TAF, or GRAFOR is in degrees True.
+• Wind direction in METAR, TAF, or GRAFOR reports is in degrees True.

 (c) head/tail wind;